iotaledger/introduction-docs/docs/guides/exchange_guide.md

 Technically speaking, the storage means a single file called `wallet.stronghold`.
 It is also needed to generate a seed (mnemonic) that serves as a cryptographic key from which all accounts and related addresses are generated.

 One of the key principle behind the `stronghold`-based storage is that no one can get a seed from the storage.
 You deal with all accounts purely via `Account_Manager` instance and all complexities are hidden under the hood and are dealt with in a secure way.
-In case you would like to store a seed also somewhere else, there is a method `AccountManager.generateMnemonic()` that generates random seed for you and you can leverage it before the actual account initialization.
+In case one would like to store a seed also somewhere else, there is a method `AccountManager.generateMnemonic()` that generates random seed and it can be leveraged before the actual account initialization.

+Please note, it is highly recommended to store `stronghold` password and `stronghold` database on separate devices.
+Please kindly refer to [backup and security guide](backup_security.md) for more information.

-Import the Wallet Library and create a manager:
+Import the Wallet Library and create an account manager:
 ```javascript
     const { AccountManager, SignerType } = require('@iota/wallet')